Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 ## Detailed Steps

+> ### REMEMBER, REMEMBER, REMEMBER TO CREATE YOUR BRANCH _BEFORE_ DOING ANY WORK!!!

+1. Create a branch on local machine for the issue
-1. Create an issue with label(s) on GitHub
+2. Create an issue with label(s) on GitHub
    1. Issue title
    2. Issue description
    3. Issue label
    4. Issue assignee
-2. Create a branch on local machine for the issue
 3. Make changes, commit and push the changed file(s)
 4. Merging the resulting pull request
    1. Click the "Compare and pull request" button
-   2. Rewrite PR title (original commit mesage) if necessary
+   2. Rewrite PR title (original commit mesage) to more clearly descibe your work
-   3. Add a description of the actions you took.
+   3. Add a description of the actions you took to fix the issue
-   4. Add "Fixes #number" in the title to close the issue (or to the description?
+   4. Add "Fixes #number" in the title to close the issue (or in the description field?
 Which is best: title or description?)
 You can also add it in the final merge description field
    5. Click the "Create pull request" button below textarea field
    6. Click the "Merge pull request" button.
 Other options are "Squash and merge" or "Rebase and merge"
    7. Click the "Confirm merge" button: "_Pull request successfully merged and closed_"